ACT and RDT procurement and supply chain management

 - Inadequate storage facilities.

-The root causes of the bottlenecks are varied and include:
+Main root causes of bottlenecks

 - Weak policies and/or medicine regulation